Disconnected Agreement in Networks Prone to Link Failures

-We show that algorithm \textsc{OL-Consensus} is a correct solution to Consensus, and estimate its performance.
-The algorithm uses a similar paradigm to survey connected components as algorithm \textsc{ES-Consensus}.
-Nodes first learn of nodes names and later of their input values.
-This creates a chain of dependencies along paths through connected components, which in the case of algorithm \textsc{OL-Consensus} consist of active links.
+We show that algorithm \textsc{OL-Agreement} is a correct solution to disconnected agreement, and estimate its performance.
+The algorithm uses a similar paradigm to survey connected components as algorithm \textsc{ES-Agreement}.
+A node first learns of other nodes' names and later of these nodes' input values.
+This creates a chain of dependencies along paths through connected components, which in the case of algorithm \textsc{OL-Agreement} consist of active links.

 \begin{lemma} If two nodes $p$ and $q$ are connected by a reliable path just after they both decided then each of them counts the other node in its last active connected component. \end{lemma}

 \begin{proof} Let us consider an arbitrary reliable path from $p$ to~$q$.
 Each link on this path is either active or passive.
 This is because once a passive link becomes active, then a message is sent trough it in each round, so a failure is immediately detected.
 A passive link is never activated only if it already connects two nodes in the same active connected component.
 An active link makes its endpoints belong to the same active connected component. \end{proof}